 Prior to submitting an application, applicants are REQUIRED to call Jennifer Kuntch, Program Officer for Community Investment, at 717-236-5040 to have a preliminary discussion about your project.
 After discussing your project, Jennifer will provide you with a password to access the online application.

 **You will be asked for your Tax ID Number and you will not be able to access the application without it.
-If you will be using a Fiscal Agent for this project, please have that organization's Tax ID Number ready.
-In addition, if you are using a Fiscal Agent for the project, you will be required to enter additional information regarding the organization who is acting as your Fiscal Agent on the "Application Information" page of the application.
+If you will be using a Fiscal Sponsor for this project, please see below for more information.

 Throughout the course of submitting your Online Application, you will be required to upload the following documents:

 • Board of Directors List: You must include professional affiliations (i.e. current work position)

 • Your most recent audit or financial statement